Quick Guide: A Few Essential Coffee Terms

 “Fair Trade Certified” coffee

 Fair Trade Certified coffee can be traced back to its specific origins, including every farmer, exporter, importer, distributor, and roaster who has possessed the bean.
 This is what we mean by “traceability” (tracing coffee from the farm to your cup), which helps create a transparent and equitable coffee ecosystem.
-Fair Trade Certified entities must register with Fair Trade USA, who provides Fair Trade farmers a guaranteed price and premium on the their beans.
+Fair Trade Certified entities must register with Fair Trade, who provide Fair Trade farmers a guaranteed price and premium on their beans.

 In this way, Fair Trade helps sustain coffee farmers by ensuring that they’re paid fair wages sufficient to live healthily and to sustain their business.